tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 It was still, very, very still.
 Over on one side was a beautiful rosy glow in the water.
 It was the reflection from jolly, round, red Mr. Sun.
-Paddy couldn't see him because of the tall trees, but she knew exactly what Mr. Sun was doing. she was going to bed behind the Purple Hills.
+Paddy couldn't see him because of the tall trees, but she knew exactly what Mr. Sun was doing.
+He was going to bed behind the Purple Hills.
-Pretty soon the little stars would come out and twinkle down at him.
-He loves the little stars and always watches for the first one.
+Pretty soon the little stars would come out and twinkle down at her.
+She loves the little stars and always watches for the first one.

-Yes, Paddy the Beaver was very happy. she would have been perfectly happy but for one thing: Farmer Brown's Girl had found his dam and pond that very afternoon, and Paddy wasn't quite sure what Farmer Brown's Girl might do. she had kept himself snugly hidden while Farmer Brown's Girl was there, and she felt quite sure that Farmer Brown's Girl didn't know who had built the dam.
+Yes, Paddy the Beaver was very happy.
+She would have been perfectly happy but for one thing: Farmer Brown's Girl had found her dam and pond that very afternoon, and Paddy wasn't quite sure what Farmer Brown's Girl might do.
+She had kept herself snugly hidden while Farmer Brown's Girl was there, and she felt quite sure that Farmer Brown's Girl didn't know who had built the dam.
 But for this very reason she might, she just _might_, try to find out all about it, and that would mean that Paddy would have